h2oai/h2o-3/h2o-docs/src/product/azure.rst

 H2O Artificial Intelligence for HDInsight
 -----------------------------------------

-The H2O Artificial Intelligence for HDInsight is an application you can install during the creation of a new HDInsight Cluster on Azure.
-This solution will install Sparkling Water on your spark cluster so you can exploit all the benefits from both Spark and H2O.
+The H2O Artificial Intelligence for HDInsight is an application you can install during the creation of a new HDInsight cluster on Azure.
+This solution will install Sparkling Water on your Spark cluster, allowing you to exploit all the benefits from both Spark and H2O.

 Create the H2O Artificial Intelligence for HDInsight
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~